Tuesday, 10 May 2011

-Stone never really deepens the readers knowledge of the political persuasion of Roper or other historians such as J H Dexter who Stone describes as a Liberal.
-While Hexter’s work is very readable here is not the place to evaluate its merit but it does warrant me to say that Hexter’s close links along with Roper to the American Encounter magazine which had close links to the CIA could have been exposed by Stone.
-In the 1950s Hugh Trevor-Roper went to a conference in Berlin which was largely made up of anti-communists, I am not sure if J H Hexter went to as well but writer and some Stalinist intellectuals such as Sidney Hook, Melvin J. Lasky, Ignazio Silone, and Arthur Koestler.
+Stone never really deepens the reader's knowledge of the political persuasion of Roper or other historians such as J H Dexter who Stone describes as a Liberal.
+While Hexter’s work is very readable here is not the place to evaluate its merit, but it does warrant me to say that Hexter’s close links along with Roper to the American Encounter magazine which had close ties to the CIA could have been exposed to Stone.
+In the 1950s Hugh Trevor-Roper went to a conference in Berlin which was mostly made up of anti-communists, I am not sure if J H Hexter went to as well but writer and some Stalinist intellectuals such as Sidney Hook, Melvin J. Lasky, Ignazio Silone, and Arthur Koestler.
 The result of this conference was the founding of the Congress for Cultural Freedom and its magazine Encounter.
-Trevor Roper wrote extensively for the magazine Encounter, is it any wonder that Stone who was mistakenly described as a Marxist historian would feel the brunt of Roper’s tongue.
+Trevor-Roper wrote extensively for the magazine Encounter, is it any wonder that Stone who was mistakenly described as a Marxist historian would feel the brunt of Roper’s tongue.

 This would in my opinion armed his readers with an understanding of the fact that attacks on Stone’s work were not just motivated by historical accuracy but had a very right wing political undertone.

-The attack on Stone was unwarranted for a number of reasons.
+The attack on Stone was unwarranted for some reasons.
 The main one being that after writing the Cause of the English Revolution he was moving away from any link to a Marxist analysis of the English Revolution.

 David Cannadine’s Obituary: Professor Laurence Stone Saturday, 26 June 1999 Guardian